demisto/content/Packs/QRadar/Integrations/QRadar_v3/README.md

 **This is the default integration for this content pack when configured by the Data Onboarder in Cortex XSIAM.**

-# Supported Versions and license needed
+# Supported Versions and License Needed
 This integration was integrated and tested with version 14-20 of QRadar v3
-# Use cases
+# Use Cases
 ### Incident and Offense Management:
 Automate the fetching and management of security incidents (offenses) from QRadar into Cortex.
 This includes enrichment of offenses with additional data, calculating severity, assigning incidents to analysts, and even automating the closure of false positives.
 ### Threat Hunting: